Schnilz/specifications/definitions.md

 ## Distributor Application
 Or Distributor

-This is the application that forward push messages to the registered end user application.
+This is the application that forwards push messages to the registered end user application.
 It is the application which is connected to the push provider.

 ## Connector Library
 Or Connector